by Zarina Macha

 Unfortunately, feminism is awash in the mainstream media, and so many high-profile female celebrities rally in favour of feminism (Oprah, Beyonce, Adele, Emma Watson, Taylor Swift, Lena Dunham, Jennifer Lawrence to name a few).
 Those who actively reject feminism are looked down upon/demonized by the mainstream media.
 Simply look up any woman who says she isn’t a feminist and you’ll see the condescending way in which this is handled within the article.
 (Examples: Lana Del Rey, Bridget Bardot, Tash Sultana, Kelly Clarkson, Kaley Cuoco, Erin Pizzey, Shailene Woodley, Judge Judy.)

-In my personal life, I have always been treated well as a woman.
+In my personal life, I have often been treated well as a woman.
 I cannot relate to women who talk about experiencing ‘constant sexism.’
 I have definitely had bad experiences with men, few women haven’t, but my bad experiences with women (from being bullied as a child to experiencing/witnessing toxic female friendships) far outweigh my bad experiences with men.
 Not to mention, just because I’ve had a few bad experiences with men, doesn’t mean that all men are bad.
 (Honestly, most men I’ve come across in my life are laid-back, easy going, and have a good sense of humour.)

 Society has been good to me as a woman, and I see no good reason to be a feminist.